 Three years after their first hit single, Waterloo, ABBA had their one and only #1 hit in the U.S. - Dancing Queen.
 Although it stayed on top for just one week - Thelma Houston's Don't Leave Me This Way was breathing down its neck - it became a beloved classic.
-Despite their wild popularity worldwide, here in the U.S. ABBA managed to have just four top-10 hits.
+Despite their wild popularity worldwide, in the US ABBA managed to have just four top-10 hits.
 (They had ten other singles that peaked between #12-#32.)
-It was a similar fate met by other singers from foreign shores such as Kylie Minogue, Robbie Williams and Boney M.
+It was a similar fate met by other groups/singers from foreign shores, such as Kylie Minogue, Robbie Williams and Boney M.

 Even today, strolling along Fire Island Boulevard, you're certain to hear Dancing Queen coming from at least a few of the houses in the Pines (or in Cherry Grove).
 At my house it was a tradition to play it whenever we celebrated a housemate's birthday after the cake was presented.
 But while the song's lyrics are certainly appropriate for "the gays", I never thought the beat was fast enough to make it particularly danceable (at least for my taste).

-I planned to show a video of ABBA performing but, unfortunately, they're such wooden performers that instead I chose one of Kylie Minogue performing Dancing Queen at the closing ceremonies of the 2000 Summer Olympics in Sydney.
+I planned to show a video of ABBA performing but, unfortunately, they're such wooden performers that, instead, I chose Kylie Minogue performing Dancing Queen at the closing ceremonies of the 2000 Summer Olympics in Sydney.